 Use trail cameras on lands enrolled in the MFL/FCL and VPA programs without the permission of the landowner.

-The Turkey Hunter Access Program (THAP) is only open for spring turkey season from March 1-May 29.
+The Turkey Hunter Access Program (THAP) is only open from March 1 through the end of the spring turkey season.
 All of the above rules apply on THAP properties.

 FEDERAL LANDS